Hepatitis A

 What Is Hepatitis A?

-How Do People Get Hepatitis A?
+How Do You Get Hepatitis A?

 HAV spreads mostly through the feces (poop) of people who are infected.
 Someone can become infected by eating, drinking, or touching something (such as doorknobs or diapers) contaminated by poop.
 Childcare centers are a common site of outbreaks.